 When trading foreign exchange (forex), position size is immensely important.
 With brokers offering 50:1 leverage, or even more in some countries, taking too big of a position size can wipe out an account in seconds if a big price move occurs.
-On the flip side, too small of a position size will leave the trader with much smaller returns than what is realistically possible.
+On the flip side, too small of a position size will leave you with smaller returns than what’s realistically possible.

 Let’s look at three position sizing methods.
 Pick one method and stick with it.
-Possibly, if utilizing a couple of very different strategies, you may see that one method may work better for one strategy, while another method works better for another trading strategy.
+Possibly, if utilizing a couple of very different strategies, you may find one method works better for one strategy, while another method works better for another trading strategy.

 The full details of each method are outlined below, and each is also briefly discussed in the following video.

 This is the most common position sizing method.

 Pick the percentage of your account you are willing to risk on a trade.
 If starting out, pick 0.5%.
 If you have a good track record and/or a viable trading method, select 1% risk.
 If you are consistently profitable, then you could possibly go up to 1.5% or 2%.